-The Crime Laboratory has an authorized staff of 26 and analyzes approximately 4,000 cases per year.
+The Crime Laboratory has an authorized staff of 26 and analyzes approximately 5,000 cases per year.
 The Crime Laboratory currently includes the following analysis areas: Drug Chemistry, Latent Fingerprints, Biology/DNA, Trace Chemistry, Toxicology, and Firearms and Tool Marks.
-Follow the links in the "Quick Links" box above for more information on these areas.
+Follow the links in the right margin for more information on these areas.

 The Crime Laboratory is accredited by the American Society of Crime Laboratory Directors/Laboratory Accreditation Board International program (ASCLD/LAB-International).
 ASCLD/LAB Accreditation is a nationally recognized achievement for forensic laboratories.
 The accreditation process includes the evaluation of the lab against standards covering every area of the lab's operation including analytical procedures, evidence handling, security, safety, proficiency testing, testimony, and facilities.
 The Crime Laboratory's Scope of Accreditation lists the Fields and Categories of Testing that the laboratory is able to provide for its customers.